All Episodes

 Love your program, okay?

-Need to add to your story about speculators and futures marks on crude oil, okay.
+Need to add to your story about speculators and futures marks on crude oil, okay?

-Those two five gallon cans are speculation.
+Those two five-gallon cans are speculation.

-What did he pay for those two five gallon cans?
+What did he pay for those two five-gallon cans?

-He paid a hundred percent of the value.
+He paid 100% of the value.

-When you go to the futures market to buy one crude oil contract, that's a thousand barrels.
+When you go to the futures market to buy one crude oil contract, that's 1,000 barrels, 1,000 barrels at $140 a barrel is $140,000 worth of value.

-I am in favor of the speculators.
+I'm in favor of the speculators.

 I want them all to be in there, but I want them to pay a fair margin.

-Well, do you think that's true?
+Well, do you think that's true they get out of this?

 A couple of points.